-And then there’s those turtles.
-The lake’s name translates as “Lake of the Returned Sword.”
-It’s based on a legend of a turtle stealing–or, more accurately, reclaiming–a sword from Emperor Le Loi.
+And then there are those turtles.
+The lake's name translates as "Lake of the Returned Sword."
+It's based on a legend of a turtle stealing--or, more accurately, reclaiming--a sword from Emperor Le Loi.
 The story goes that the emperor had been given a magical sword by the Golden Turtle God (Kim Qui) to smite the Chinese Ming Dynasty.
 After successfully fending off the invaders, the emperor was boating on Hoan Kiem Lake when a giant turtle rose up and snatched the sword from him and disappeared into the depths, never to be found again.
 It was explained as the Golden Turtle God reclaiming the magical sword.

 There are, it turns out, giant turtles in Hoan Kiem Lake, but they're very elusive and there's probably only one of the revered creatures left in the lake.
 Sightings are rare.

 But in April 2011, one of the famous turtles was captured for the first time to receive veterinary care.
 There are only three other living examples in this species known--one other in another lake in Vietnam and a pair in a zoo in China, so the long-term prospects for the species aren't great, to say the least.
 The one in Hoan Kiem Lake was estimated at 80 to 100 years old and weighing in at around 440 pounds.